vinaypalakkode/Road-Crack-Detection/README.md

 **Dependencies**

 1. **Clang**   : If working with linux, kindly install clang as the prefered C/C++ compiler for this project is clang.

+    `sudo apt-get install clang`

+You may have to update the default compiler from gcc to clang in case you wish you keep poth gcc and clang-llvm toolchains on your system

 2. **CMake** : To ensure portability we use cmake to generate the Makefiles